-I have always loved Croque en Bouche, or also known as Croquembouche, the famous French dessert that always makes quite an impression wherever it is served and seems so intimidating to prepare.
+I have always loved Croque en Bouche, also known as Croquembouche, the famous French dessert.
+It always makes quite an impression wherever it is served and seems so intimidating to prepare.

-It’s a really impressive dessert that is perfect for Christmas or New Year’s Eve though it is also served at weddings or other special occasions during the year.
+It’s an impressive dessert that is perfect for Christmas or New Year’s Eve and not only.
+Croquembouche is also served at weddings or other special occasions during the year.
 What I find to be more impressive is the fact that it is made with common ingredients that you might already have in your pantry.
-The Croque en Bouche I’ve made consists of crispy craquelin profiteroles filled with almond flavored pastry cream glued together with a delicious caramel forming an irresistible cone tower.
+The Croque en Bouche here consists of crispy craquelin profiteroles with almond-flavored pastry cream filling.
+They are glued together with a delicious caramel forming an irresistible cone tower.
 What not to love about it?

-It is a bit time consuming therefore I suggest preparing the profiteroles and pastry cream a day in advance.
+It is a bit time-consuming therefore I suggest preparing the profiteroles and pastry cream a day in advance.
 On the next day, fill the profiteroles, prepare the caramel and create the tower.
-It is so satisfying creating the tower that really worth all the effort.
-Hope you will give it a try and let me know if you do.
+It is so satisfying creating a tower that is worth all the effort.
+Hope you will give this Croque en Bouche a try and don’t forget to tag me on Instagram if you do .
 Enjoy!

 Croque en Bouche or Croquembouche